 BCC children’s services staff visiting educational settings

 The Letter of Assurance from Tolis Vouyioukas, Executive Director Children’s Services, provides the required confirmation for educational settings, on behalf of children’s services, that all staff working in this area have completed all the appropriate recruitment and vetting checks.

-Educational settings are not required to ask for further evidence from relevant staff from the children’s services area visiting or working in schools in relation to those checks.
+Educational settings are not required to ask for further evidence from relevant staff from the children’s services are visiting or working in schools concerning those checks.

 Please retain a copy of this Letter of Assurance which should be cross-referenced to the relevant staff from children’s services, where appropriate, on the Single Central Record.

 Visitors to educational settings (including relevant staff from children’s services) should be asked to provide their council photo ID to confirm proof of identity.

 All visitors should be asked to sign in and out at reception

 The Disclosure and Barring Service defines a volunteer as a person who performs an activity which involves spending time, unpaid (except for travel and other approved out-of-pocket expenses), undertaking a role which aims to benefit a school.